-In the pyeloplasty that Henry endured, Dr. Gong used a robot-assisted system, which is well-suited for complex intra-abdominal procedures and reconstructive urological surgery.
+In the pyeloplasty that Henry underwent, Dr. Gong used a robot-assisted system, which is well-suited for complex intra-abdominal procedures and reconstructive urological surgery.
 This kind of surgery often results in less pain, because the incisions are tiny.
-Patients such as Henry, as young as three months old, can usually go home and are back to normal activities in a couple of days.
+Patients such as Henry, who was three months old when he had surgery, can usually go home and are back to normal activities in a couple of days.

 “It’s scary with a three-month-old to have them go under anesthesia so young,” said Stefanie.
 “I feel very grateful we have such a world-class facility in our backyard, because it really gave us the reassurance that we would have the best providers caring for Henry.”

-Stefanie was able to take Henry home the day after the five-hour procedure.
+Stefanie was able to take Henry home the day after the procedure.

 “He was back to normal within 24 hours,” she said.

 Her baby probably won’t need any other surgeries and is likely to retain full urologic function as he grows up.
-Now six months old, Henry is meeting milestones on time and is a happy baby, fascinated by his older brother, Stefanie said.
+Henry had his first birthday party in February and is doing great.
+He loves music, books, eating and chasing his older brother, Calvin, said Stefanie.